Lyndsay Rose- Founder/Director/Educator

 No stranger to the pain and isolation that depression brings, Steph encourages her coaching clients and students to engage in creativity as an unspoken language.
 The process of creating allows people with depression and anxiety to achieve a sense of independence and self-sufficiency, break through dysfunctional thought patterns, develop healthy coping mechanisms, achieve greater empathy, and strengthen their problem-solving skills.
 When we create, we heal.

-***Please note- A Frame of Mind is not art therapy!
-Our staff are licensed teachers and artists.
+***Please note- Our staff are licensed teachers and artists.
 If you are are in need of a therapist or professional psychiatric help, please contact a licensed provider to further help your needs.**